ojanse/ShowsAssignment/README.md

 - A gradient background that changes color when on the detail view based on the average color of the thumbnail
 - An option on the dashboard for the user to choose their sorting method
 - An "all shows" button for each genre that goes to a page with an infinite/virtual scroll show grid.
+- Show on what networks the tv show can be watched, and maybe allow filtering per network app-wide.

 ## Stack choice